Which city is cheaper, Dubrovnik or Edinburgh?

 The old town of Dubrovnik is one of the most recognized in the world.
 This walled old town is among the most famous in Europe.
 It's sits beautifully along the coast and it is pedestrian only.
 You can spend plenty of time exploring the historic lanes, popping in shops and restaurants, and soaking up the charming atmosphere.

-Both Edinburgh and Dubrovnik are fun to visit with kids.
+Both Edinburgh and Dubrovnik are excellent to visit with kids.

 Dubrovnik is known to be a very family-friendly place to visit.
 The city has nice beaches, beautiful hikes, and historic city walls that are fun to explore with kids.
 The food is also kid-friendly and the locals love meeting children.

-Dubrovnik is fantastic couple's destination with fun and romantic activities.
+Dubrovnik is a great coastal town for couples, as it has plenty to offer.
 With its beautiful old town, nice beaches, and laid back atmosphere, this makes the perfect couple's getaway destination.
 Pop in a local restaurant and try the seafood before exploring the charming squares and historic buildings.

-Edinburgh and Dubrovnik are both good destinations for backpackers.
+Edinburgh and Dubrovnik are both terrific destinations for backpackers.

 Dubrovnik is a very popular city to visit for backpackers.
 It's not hard to find a room in a local's home near old town at an affordable price.
 The food is delicious and affordable as well, and you'll find plenty of other backpackers in town to hang out with.

-Visitors will find public transit in both Edinburgh and Dubrovnik.
+Visitors will find good public transit in both Edinburgh and Dubrovnik.

 Edinburgh has some public transit options.
 Buses are the best way to get into town from the outer edges if you don't have a car.